Selected Publications about Computational Textiles and Digital Fabrication

 Davis, Felecia and Dumitrescu Delia.
 "Knitted Heat Active Textiles: Pixelated Reveal and the Radiant Daisy", In Active Matter, Ed.
 Skylar Tibbits, MIT Press, Cambridge, MA, 2017.

 Davis, Felecia.
 "FELT: Communicating Emotion through a Shape Changing Textile Wall Panel", In Textiles for Advanced Applications, Ed.
 Bipin Kumar, InTech Publishers, Croatia, 2017.

 Davis, Felecia, Duarte, Jose, Eds.
-Design + Computing: Stuckeman Center for Design Computing, Symposium, Editor.
+Design + Computing: Stuckeman Center for Design Computing, Flash Symposium and Open House 2016.
 Stuckeman Center for Design Computing Publication, 2017.

 Davis, Felecia.
 "FELT: Emotion, Space and Communication", Accepted paper for the conference Between Data and Senses: Architecture, Neuroscience and the Digital Worlds, March 2017, University of East London.

 Davis, Felecia.
 Softbuilt: Computational Textiles and Augmenting Space with Emotion, Dissertation, Massachusetts Institute of Technology, 2017.

 Motalebi, Nasim. and Davis, Felecia.
 "Augmenting Communication, Clothes as Social Mediator", Accepted Paper Presented by N. Motalebi at Urban HCI: Readapting the City Together Conference, Brisbane Australia, Summer 2016.